ironhawk/swf-slf4php/README.md

 This will work as expected! `ClassASubclass` inherits the protected static method named `logger()`.
 But since we are overriding the `protected static $_LOG` field AND the inherited `logger()` method is using "late static binding" the `$_LOG` variable will be initialized the first time the `logger()` method is used in `ClassASubclass`.

-# Visit out Wiki page
+# Visit our Wiki page

-For more info / advanced topics please visit the [Wiki page](http://gitlab.swf.technology:2443/public-projects/slf4php/wikis/home)!
+For more info / advanced topics please visit the [Wiki page](https://github.com/ironhawk/swf-slf4php/wiki)!